 We recommend making it go over by 0.5 or even 1 mm on each side to ensure the electric contact.

-The elastomeric connector width must be determined by 3 parameters:
+The width of the elastomer connector must be determined by 3 parameters:

-- Reliability: The contact pad must be sufficient
+• Reliability : The contact range must be sufficient

 Width = Height / 2.5 (recommended between 1 and 5mm).

-The track width and so the global length of the elastomeric connector can also be determined by the required electrical resistance of the connector (depends on the contact area's size).
+The width of the tracks and therefore the overall length of the elastomeric connector can also be determined by the resistance of the connector (dependent on the size of the contact area).

 R = ( 60 x H ) x (Ew x W)

-Ew = Width of the conductive area of the conductor (conductive silicon only)
+Ew = Width of conductive contact area (conductive silicone only)

-Elastomeric connectors must be sightly compressed to ensure electric contact, limit slacks in assemblies and support vibrations.
+Elastomer connectors must be slightly compressed to ensure electrical contact, limit play in assemblies and withstand vibration.

-For elastomeric connectors composed exclusively of silicone, the recommended compression goes from 5% to 25% (the global connectors height also affects on compression rate).
-So, the height indirectly depends on compression strength needed to compress the elastomeric connector.
+For elastomer connectors made exclusively of silicone, the recommended compression ranges from 5% to 25% (the overall height of the connector also affects the compression ratio).
+The height therefore indirectly depends on the compression force required to compress the elastomeric connector.

 F = 9 x D x W x L x 9.8×10-3